Winter in Anchorage, AK, brings the beauty of snow but also the chilling risk of

 Why Steam Thawing is the Best Solution

-Steam thawing is a highly effective method for thawing frozen pipes.
-Unlike some traditional thawing methods, such as using blowtorches or open flames, which pose fire hazards, steam thawing is safe and minimizes the risk of pipe damage.
+Steam thawing is a highly effective method for frozen pipe repair.
+Unlike dangerous methods like using blowtorches, steam thawing is safe and minimizes the risk of pipe damage.

 Here’s how steam thawing works: